10 things to do in London in August

 This is one of the best plans in August if you are traveling with children, even for you too, because you also have your inner child with you.

-It takes place at London Zoo on the last weekend of August.
+It takes place at London Zoo the last weekend of August.

 What will you find in this festival?
-Well, children's games, storytelling, live demonstrations, fun workshops and many more things to have fun with the family.
+Well, children's games, storytelling, live demonstrations, fun workshops and lots of other family fun.

 You can explore London's only living rainforest; your children will be glued to the glass as they watch the penguins being fed; another great experience is watching the beautiful gorillas, imposing as they are.

-As your kids are sure to be full of energy, you can take them to the Animal Adventure children's zoo, an activity that will leave them spellbound; you can go rappelling, explore the various tunnels that lead to the meerkats' houses, what a surprise!
+As your children are sure to be full of energy, you can take them to the Animal Adventure children's zoo, an activity that will leave them spellbound; you can rappel, explore the various tunnels that lead to the meerkats' houses, what a surprise!

-This Latino community event presents you in mid-August with a colorful and impressive procession of floats decked out for the occasion.
+This Latino community event brings you a colorful and impressive procession of floats decked out for the occasion in mid-August.
 You'll be surprised to see world-renowned Latin artists perform to add the "asssucarrrrr" that every Latin event needs.
 If you're a dancer, you'll be dancing your feet off without even realizing it.